 - It is recommended to verify the most up-to-date information with the health plans regarding which foods are included on the approved list, if there have been any changes with regard to the ceiling, specifics regarding coverage as part of a SHABAN (Additional Health Services plan).

 |Meuhedet Health Services||720 NIS|

 - Patients who have special nutritional needs as a result of their illness (including items not included in the healthcare basket) are also eligible for assistance in financing food/medicine for patients with special nutritional needs through the Ministry of Labor, Social Welfare and Social Services.
-For more information see, Assistance in Financing Food or Medicine for Patients with Special Nutritional Needs
+For more information see, Aid in Financing Medical Foods/Nutraceuticals for Patients with Special Nutritional Needs

 Laws and Regulations